UWSEDS-aut17/uwseds-group-city-fynders/Docs/Component_design.md

 ## 1. Rank the city for each criterion:

 - What it does.
 This component will rank the city for each factors within the four categories, such as number of museums, crime rate, average household income.
 The idea is to add up the rank number for the factors within a category or the factors that users choose and then give the total rank (small number first).
-- Name. def Rank_City (Factors_list)
+- Name: RankCity (Factors_list)
-- Inputs.
-Factors_list: a list of factors that users care about; the length of the list is five because we will allow users to choose up to 5 factors
+- Inputs: Factors_list: a list of factors that users care about; the length of the list is five because we will allow users to choose up to 5 factors
-- Outputs.
-A `csv` file that contains the ranking of the cities for each factor
+- Outputs: `csv` file that contains the ranking of the cities for each factor
 - How it works
     + Ranking of all factors
-    +Ranking of the five factors that the users choose
+    + Ranking of the five factors that the users choose

 ## 2. Correlation analysis:
 - Name: CorrelationAnalysis: